Destinations Italy Milan & Lakes

 A note from Hala

 Milan does not flirt with you.
-It does not put on a show.
-It expects you to know what you're doing — what to wear, when to drink, which side of the espresso bar to stand on.
-Get over it quickly.
-The reward is a city that operates at a level of design and food competence the rest of Italy quietly resents, and a fashion-week-meets-finishing-school confidence that exists nowhere else in the country.
-The aperitivo is its invention.
-The risotto alla milanese is its argument.
-The Galleria is the first piazza in the world built with a glass roof and the most expensive afternoon stroll in Europe.
+It expects you to know what you're doing: what to wear, when to drink, which side of the espresso bar to stand on.
+Get over that quickly and you get a city running at a level of design and food competence the rest of Italy resents.

 Two nights in Milan.
 Three on a lake.
 Anything less and you're collecting train stations.